barahouei/clean-architecture-telegram-bot/README.md

 # clean-architecture-telegram-bot

-A sample for creating telegram bots in Golang with clean architecture
+A sample project for creating telegram bots in Golang with clean architecture.

+## /cmd

+Main functionality for the bot.